 Follow me on Stocktwits: http://stocktwits.com/fabiancapital

 Brad Thomas is a research analyst and he currently writes weekly for Forbes and Seeking Alpha where he maintains research on many publicly-listed REITs.
-In addition, Thomas is the Senior Analyst at iREIT Forbes and Editor of the Forbes Real Estate Investor, a monthly subscription-based newsletter.
+In addition, Thomas is the Editor of the Forbes Real Estate Investor, a monthly subscription-based newsletter.

-Thomas has also been featured in Forbes Magazine, Kiplinger’s, US News & World Report, Money, NPR, Institutional Investor, GlobeStreet, and Fox Business.
-He was the #1 contributing analyst on Seeking Alpha in 2014 (as ranked by TipRanks) and he is currently writing a book on the legendary investor Donald Trump.
-In addition, Thomas is co-authoring a book (The Intelligent REIT Investor) that will e published in August 2016.
+Thomas has also been featured in Forbes Magazine, Kiplinger’s, US News & World Report, Money, NPR, Institutional Investor, GlobeStreet, CNN, Newsmax, and Fox.
+He is the #1 contributing analyst on Seeking Alpha in 2014, 2015, 2016, and 2017 (based on page views).

-Thomas received a Bachelor of Science degree in Business/Economics from Presbyterian College where he played basketball.
-He resides in South Carolina with his wife and kids.
+Thomas received a Bachelor of Science degree in Business/Economics from Presbyterian College and he is married with 5 wonderful kids.

-Greg Donaldson is the Chief Investment Officer of Donaldson Capital Management, an Indiana based firm with assets under management of $1.2 billion.
+Greg Donaldson is Chairman of the Board of Donaldson Capital Management, an Indiana based firm with assets under management of $1.4 billion.
 He has been in the securities business since 1975 and has founded or co-founded three investment management firms.
-He is on the board of directors of St. Mary’s Health System.
-He serves on the Board of Trustees of the Memorial Trust Fund of Redeemer Lutheran Church.
+He is a member of the board of directors of Donaldson Family, LLC, and Donaldson Research Partners, LLC.
 He is also a trustee of the Pumphrey Foundation.
 Greg graduated from Purdue University with a BS is Economics in 1970.
 Greg is married with two children and resides with his family in McCutchanville, a suburb north of Evansville, Indiana.

 On October 31st, 2014, I retired.
 Turned in the keys to the company car, gave them my computer and my account lists and joined the ranks of those who "slipped off into the sunset."
 I never thought in retirement that I would be this busy.
 It's fun.
 Time with the grandkids, time to perfect my cooking skills, and time to travel and check off the things on my bucket list.
 I should have done this a long time ago.